Operant conditioning: Questions about the law of effect

 A number of observations seem to show that operant behavior can be established without reinforcement in the sense defined above.
 Most cited is the phenomenon of autoshaping (sometimes called "sign tracking"), in which a stimulus is repeatedly followed by reinforcement, and in consequence the animal begins to respond to the stimulus.
 For example, a response key is lighted and then food is presented.
 When this is repeated a few times a pigeon subject begins to peck the key even though food comes whether the bird pecks or not.
 Similarly, rats begin to handle small objects, such as a lever, when food is presented nearby.
 Strikingly, pigeons and rats persist in this behavior even when pecking the key or pressing the lever leads to less food (omission training).
 Another apparent operant behavior that appears without reinforcement is contrafreeloading.

 These observations and others appear to contradict the law of effect, and they have prompted some researchers to propose new conceptualizations of operant reinforcement (e.g.) A more general view is that autoshaping is an instance of classical conditioning; the autoshaping procedure has, in fact, become one of the most common ways to measure classical conditioning.
 In this view, many behaviors can be influenced by both classical contingencies (stimulus-response) and operant contingencies (response-reinforcement), and the experimenter's task is to work out how these interact.

 Applications

 Reinforcement and punishment are ubiquitous in human social interactions, and a great many applications of operant principles have been suggested and implemented.

 Biological basis

 Operant conditioning bridges the field of neurobiology and the field of psychology.
 It's able to do this by demonstrating how exterior behavioral principles correspond with internal processes.
-While psychologist describe learning in terms of observable behaviors that can be shaped by consequences, neurobiologist share a different sentiment. neurobiologist analyze how these behaviors are underpinned by neural circuits.
+While psychologists describe learning in terms of observable behaviors that can be shaped by consequences, neurobiologist share a different sentiment. neurobiologist analyze how these behaviors are underpinned by neural circuits.

-Both positive and negative reinforcement has been shown to activate a reward system in the brain. this is able to take place because of the release of dopamine in specific areas such as the nucleus accumbens.
+Both positive and negative reinforcement has been shown to activate a reward system in the brain.
+This is able to take place because of the release of dopamine in specific areas such as the nucleus accumbens.